robbert-harms/MDT/docs/development_ideas.rst

     - Allows protocol options per voxel.
 - remove mot_float_type, replace with either float or double depending on insight/tests
 - move g to gx, gy, gz
-- remove the pre_transform_code from the dependencies (was used for the weights transformation, but no longer neeed)
-- to discuss: add 'scale_factor' to the parameters as a simple scaling factor
-    - for use in MLE and FIM
-    - replacing ScaleTransform and scale_factor in numdiff_info
-    - perhaps add it to MCMC as well
 - Move to using an OpenCL Context instead of the devices
 - Add more model documentation, in particular what all the output maps are
 - DynamicGlobal kernel data element